zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

       4. If the [DNS Response], if any, contains a list of AAAA records (follow any CNAME chain) in the answer section then create a set of the IPv6 addresses from the AAAA records ("NS IPv6 Addresses").
-      5. If the *NS IPv4 Addresses* set or the *NS IPv6 Addresses* set is non-empty, then then for each IP address in the two sets do if the address is not already listed in the *Parent Name Server IP* set:
+      5. For each IP address ("IP Address") in the combined *NS IPv4 Addresses* and *NS IPv6 Addresses* sets do (can be empty):
+         1. If *IP Address* is in the *Parent Information* set, then go to next *IP Address*.
-         1. [Send] *SOA Child Query* to the IP address.
+         2. [Send] *SOA Child Query* to the IP address.
-         2. If the [DNS Response], if any, meets exactly one of the following two criteria then save the IP address, the parent zone name and the DNS response to the *Parent Name Server IP* set.
+         3. If the [DNS Response], if any, meets exactly one of the following two criteria then save *IP Address*, *Parent Zone* and the DNS response to the *Parent Information* set.
 Criteria:
             * The [DNS response] is a [Referral] to *Child Zone* (owner name of the NS records in authority section is *Child Zone*), or
             * The [DNS response] has the AA flag set and the [RCODE Name] NoError.

+> *In the loops above the name server IP addresses and parent zone name were
+> collected, but also the DNS response from the queries sent.
+In the loop below
+> the responses are examined to determine if there really is any delegation
+> for **Child Zone**.*

-7. For each name server IP in *Parent Name Server IP* extract parent zone name and the DNS response.
+7. For each name server IP in the *Parent Information* set extract parent zone name and the DNS response.
    1. If the response is a [Referral] to the requested *Child Zone*:
        1. Save the name server IP and parent zone name to the *Parent Found* set.